Table of Content

 Bounce Kit Phase 2 (Weeks 5-8)

-In the next phase of the program, the program shifts a bit more towards explosiveness, and away from strength training, although it still remains an integral part of the workouts.
+In the next phase, the program shifts a bit more towards explosiveness and away from strength training, although it still remains an integral part of the workouts.

 The ‘Upper Body’ and ‘Jumping & Core’ workouts remain similar, but the ‘Heavy Legs’ workouts are replaced by a moderate-to-heavy leg workout, which mostly requires you to train in the 60-70% range of your 1 rep max.

-Some power exercises are introduced that are supposed to work on your explosiveness as well as strength.
-The number of jumping exercises increases significantly, which marks a shift from a strictly strength-based approach to a more applicable jumping oriented phase.
+Some power exercises are introduced that are supposed to work on your explosiveness and strength.
+The number of jumping exercises increases significantly, which marks a shift from a strictly strength-based approach to a more applicable jump oriented phase.

 Bounce Kit Phase 3 (Weeks 9-12)

-The final phase of the program is meant to build on the mass and strength gains achieved during the first eight weeks and shift the focus even more towards explosiveness and plyometrics training.
+The final phase of the program is meant to build on the mass and strength gains achieved during the first eight weeks and shift the focus even more towards plyometrics training and explosiveness.

 The Principles Behind the Program

-Bounce Kit is clearly designed to emphasize strength training in the first four weeks, to a completely opposite approach in the final four weeks, where the number of repetitions and resistance is decreased, which is meant to allow your muscles to use the strength gains and turn them into an explosive jumping ability.
+Bounce Kit is clearly designed to emphasize strength training in the first four weeks, to a completely opposite approach in the final four weeks.

 Bounce Kit Pros & Cons